 "You have to have the best science," Dr. Dunham said.
 "But then, you have to work with everybody to help them understand how it helps lead to policy, how it helps lead to regulation, and how it helps them every day in their lives.
 Reassure them and help them make decisions based upon the best science that we have."

 Dr. Dunham said regulating new biotechnologies—while reassuring the public about the safety of the technologies—is another activity at the CVM.
 In a recent JAVMA News article, Drs.
-Dunham and Sundlof discussed how the center is studying areas ranging from pharmacogenomics to transgenic animals to nanotechnology (see JAVMA, page 824, Sept.
+Dunham and Sundlof discussed how the center is studying areas ranging from pharmacogenomics to transgenic animals to nanotechnology (see JAVMA, Sept.
 15, 2007).

 In her previous position as CVM deputy director, Dr. Dunham also was director of the Office of Minor Use and Minor Species Animal Drug Development.
 The CVM's newest office offers an alternative development process to improve availability of animal drugs for minor species and uncommon diseases in major species.